 Tim’s holistic approach to wealth and money is built on the notion that each client possesses five kinds of capital: Human, Intellectual, Social, Spiritual, and Financial.
 “We start by setting aside the financial, and talking about the other four capitals – what’s most important to each person and family.
 Then we design a structure to support that vision.
 We keep circling back to the core question: what can I do to enhance my life and that of my family?
 That’s where the ‘aha! moments’ happen.

 Too many advisors just want to talk about the tools of their trade.
 But when you start with a vision and an expansive understanding of what’s possible, the results can be tremendous.
 As people grow more determined to live meaningful, centered lives, interest in Tim’s approach has increased.
 He is a sought-after speaker and advocate for incorporating ethics and values into long-term financial and estate plans.
 He has authored several articles on these topics and has been quoted in periodicals including the Wall Street Journal.
 He is a member of the Society of Financial Service Professionals, the Legacy Wealth Coach Network, and a founding member of the Copper Beech Tree Society, a think tank, and the Collaboration for Family Flourishing.
-Tim is also an Adjunct Professor of Graduate Estate Planning at the American College.
+Tim is also an Adjunct Professor of Graduate Estate Planning at the American College and holds the Charles E. Drimal Estate Planning Professorship Chair for 2021.

 Curiosity and enthusiasm for life have led Tim to a wide range of long-standing passions.
 He speaks passable Italian, is an avid photographer, fisherman and cyclist, loves to read and travel, and, with his wife of 41 years, Donna, has been friend and guardian of numerous dogs.
 Above all, he is dedicated to exploring possibilities.